 The Navigation and Attitude System is the algorithm responsible for the on-board estimation of the rocket position, velocity and attitude.

-The algorithm fuses together the information of many different sensors, such as IMU, GPS, barometers, speedometers, and condenses it while minimizing the effect of noises and disturbances.
+The algorithm fuses together the information of many different sensors, such as IMU, GPS, barometers, pitot tube, and fuses it while minimizing the effect of noises and disturbances.

 The NAS algorithm is also responsible for the on-board determination of operating conditions, flight phases, and main rocket’s events, such as apogee detection, parachute deployment and landing.